Venmo Transaction Fees: Does Venmo Charge a Fee?

 Unlike most digital wallets, Venmo doesn't charge you for holding an account or sending money to a bank.
-Now you might wonder, “Does Venmo have a transaction fee?”
-In this guide, we’ll explain what fees Venmo has, how to calculate them, and whether it is possible to avoid them altogether.
+Does Venmo charge fees for transactions, though?
+In this guide, we’ll explain the Venmo fee structure, how to calculate them, and whether it is possible to avoid them altogether.

-Transaction Amount | Venmo Service Fee |
+Transaction amount | Venmo service fee |

 |---|---|